Return to Library Home Page

 Disease and Pests: Sometimes white flies in late summer.

-Additional comments: So here's my 'official' story line....yellow or Mexican bird-of-paradise (or whatever common name you call it) is a servicable, LARGE accent shrub with an open canopy that can attain small tree stature with age and training.
-The wood is amazingly brittle with distinct lenticles.
+My 'official' story line: Yellow or Mexican bird-of-paradise (or whatever common name you want to call it) is a servicable, LARGE accent shrub with an open canopy that can attain a 'small tree' stature with age and training.
+The wood is amazingly (shockingly) brittle with distinct lenticles.
 The beautiful lemon yellow spring flowers attract hummingbirds.
 The seed pods however are visually distracting and make this shrub look bad to almost goofy during late April and May.

 The inside story: So here's my 'unofficial' storyline about yellow or Mexican bird-of-paradise.....This large shrub/small tree grows into the most awkward size for today's Disney cartoon desert landscapes.
-It's too small for the 'Horticultural clods of Phoenix', aka 'Hort clods' to say, "Hey man, this is a tree so let's limb it up like a mesquite".
+It's too small for the 'Horticultural clods of Phoenix', aka 'Hort clods' to say, "Hey man, this is a tree so let's limb it and lion's tail it like a mesquite".
 And it's too large for these same 'Hort clods' to say, "Hey man, this is a 'bush' so let's get out the gas-powered hedgers and 'trim' this guy up like we do to every other 'bush' in Phoenix".
-It's because of this awkward "too small, yet too large" size that I recommend yellow or Mexican bird-of-paradise NEVER be planted where professional landscape gardeners (cough, cough, 'Hort clods') are employed to "mow, blow, and go".
+It's because of this awkward 'too small, yet too large' size that I recommend yellow or Mexican bird-of-paradise NEVER be planted where professional landscape gardeners (cough, cough, 'Hort clods') are employed to "mow, blow, and go".

-Exception to the rule: One exception to the above storyline about yellow or Mexican bird-of-paradise is the patented hybrid cultivar called Caesalpinia x 'Sierra Sun PP#20584' (former genus name).
+One exception to the rule: One exception to the above storyline about yellow or Mexican bird-of-paradise is the patented hybrid cultivar called Caesalpinia x 'Sierra Sun PP#20584' (former genus name).
 It is simply beautiful.
 It is a rather open-canopied, asymmetrical, and free-flowering large shrub to small tree that'll grow to a height of 15 feet with near equal spread.
-It is so nice that 'Hort clods' should be banned from coming close to this gem.
-It just does not need to be pruned...cough, cough...sheared by them, like ever.
+It is so nice that 'Hort clods' should always be banned (by executive order) from coming close to this gem.
+'Sierra Sun' just does not need to be pruned...cough, cough...sheared by them, like ever.